PelionIoT/mbl-docs/Docs/Update/intro_update.md

 * An application update: One or more OPKG packages (`.ipk` files).
 * A `rootfs` update: A compressed `tar` file that contains the root file system content.
 * A boot component update: Either of the 2 boot component binaries.
 The first boot component usually contains the TF-A bootloader stage two (BL2).
 The second boot component usually contains the TF-A bootloader stage three (BL3), OP-TEE and U-boot.
-* A kernel update: A binary containing the Linux kernel, the associated device tree blob and any associated boot scripts.
+* A kernel update: A binary containing the Linux kernel image, the associated device tree blob, u-boot boot script and initramfs.

 The payload is created by using the tool `create-update-payload` which is explained in updating an [MBL image](updating-an-mbl-image.html) or [application](updating_an_application.html).